zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    Returns the number of times a substring occurs within a string

-   :str: The string to search in.
+   :param str: The string to search in.

-   :substr: The string to search for.
+   :param substr: The string to search for.

    :returns: The number of times the substring occurred.